 Endolysins are coded by bacteriophages at the end of their life cycle.
 These enzymes target and degrade the murein layer, thus cutting the peptidoglycan host cell wall.
 This releases the virions from the bacteria.

-These enzymes have two functional domains: a catalytic domain and cell wall binding domain.
+These enzymes have two functional domains: a catalytic domain and a cell wall binding domain.
 The cell wall domain helps in targeting specific bonds on the surface of the cell wall.
-Targeted attacks using the cell wall domain also offers certain advantages compared to using expensive antibodies that are time-consuming to produce, sensitive to temperature and pH and also tend to aggregate.
+Targeted attacks using the cell wall domain also offer certain advantages compared to using expensive antibodies that are time-consuming to produce, sensitive to temperature and pH, and also tend to aggregate.
 These factors have led to the emergence of cell-binding domains as an effective alternative to antibodies.